emyhr/Retail_clusters_dynamics/README.md

 This was my bachelor thesis at Bauman Moscow State Technical University (BMSTU).
 The idea behind is to clusterise customers and to model their behaviour throughout a given period of time.
 The data used in this project was provided to the department by a Russian network of grocery shops.

-Source files: 15 csv-files containing anonimised receipts of customers.
+Source files: 15 csv-files containing anonymised receipts of customers.
 Each of the files had around 1 million rows.
 ## Data preparation
 ### Data cleaning
 Excerpt from one of the files